 - Larson, Babara (Presenter & Author), AOM Annual Meeting, “The strategic participation decisions of social movement organizations”, Academy of Management, San Antonio, TX.
 (August 2011).

 Dr. Larson teaches courses in managing change and disruption, innovation management, high-performing teams and organizational behavior.
 She conducts research on virtual work and telework, and training of digital workers.
 Her work has been published in Academy of Management Perspectives, Harvard Business Review, Management Science, and Management Teaching Review, among other outlets.

 Industry & Academic Experience

-Prior to joining the D’Amore-McKim faculty in 2012, Professor Larson taught at University College London and University of Sussex in the United Kingdom, as well as Harvard Summer School.
-Before her academic career, Professor Larson spent 15 years in various international finance and operations roles in industry, most recently as Director of International Finance at R.R.
+Prior to joining the D’Amore-McKim faculty in 2012, Larson taught at University College London and University of Sussex in the United Kingdom, as well as Harvard Summer School.
+Before her academic career, Larson spent 15 years in various international finance and operations roles in industry, most recently as Director of International Finance at R.R.
 Donnelley.

 Services to the Profession

 - Academy of Management: Named one of top 25 reviewers, International Management Division (IMD), 2009; Doctoral Committee member (invited), IMD, 2007-2009; Paper Session Discussant, 2009; Reviewer, 2007, 2009-2012 Annual Meetings.

 - Academy of International Business, member 2005 & 2009: Reviewer, AIB 2006 Annual Meeting.

 - University of Illinois CIBER (Center for International Business Education and Research): Member, Business Advisory Council (invited), 2003-4.

 - Faculty Advisor of the Year Award, Northeastern University, 2019